Alchus/scout-stuff/03-Second-Class.md

 * ✅ 5/28/2022

-As a volunteer alongside dozens of Scouts from across the region, I placed flags at servicemembers' graves at Chattanooga National Cemetary.
+As a volunteer alongside dozens of Scouts from across the region, I placed flags at service-members' graves at Chattanooga National Cemetary for Memorial Day.
+I placed approximately 200 flags in about one hour, which I recorded as an hour of community service.

 *As I anticipated when I started this project, satisfying this requirement involves a slight bend for the sake of feasibility.*